 Ksor also quietly laments that singing, oral storytelling and the sounds of nature have declined over the years as modern development took over.
 Nevertheless, the core message of How to Improve the World is a hopeful one as the film mediates between an individual and their lineage, collapsing cultural and generational differences.

 City Hall Wing, Level B1, The Ngee Ann Kongsi Auditorium (National Gallery Singapore)

 Nguyen Trinh Thi (b.1973, Vietnam) is an experimental filmmaker and media artist whose practice has consistently engaged with the history of Vietnam.
 In particular, she is interested in connecting the moving image with sound practices, performance and alternative forms of storytelling.

-Her works have been exhibited at the Asia Pacific Triennale of Contemporary Art in Brisbane, Sydney Biennale, Jeu de Paume in Paris, Lyon Biennale, Asian Art Biennial in Taiwan, Fukuoka Asian Art Triennial, the Singapore Biennale, and Rotterdam International Film Festival.
+Her works have been exhibited at the Asia Pacific Triennale of Contemporary Art in Brisbane, Sydney Biennale, Jeu de Paume in Paris, Lyon Biennale, Asian Art Biennial in Taiwan, Fukuoka Asian Art Triennial, and the Singapore Biennale, and Rotterdam International Film Festival.

-This presentation belongs to a three-part film programme that explores prevailing narratives concerning Indigeneity in Australia and Vietnam.
+This presentation belongs to a three-part film programme that explores prevailing narratives concerning indigeneity in Australia and Vietnam.
 It is conceived in conjunction with the ongoing special exhibition, Ever Present: First Peoples Art of Australia, that runs from 27 May to 25 September 2022 at National Gallery Singapore.

 As part of this programme, there will be free curator tours of the Ever Present exhibition on Sunday 10 July, 11am and 12pm.
 Please click ‘BOOK TOUR’ to register.